jLereback/DBLab3/README.md

 # Class Databases: Laboration 3 - thied Assignment

-This is a consol application where I learned to use SQLite, JDBC/JPA and CRUD functionality *(create, read, update, delete)*
+This is a consol application where I learned to use SQLite, JDBC and CRUD functionality *(create, read, update, delete)*